-Groups such as the South Carolina Chamber of Commerce and the Association of Realtors continue to put pressure on the legislature to repeal or replace the current property tax laws.
+Groups such as the South Carolina Chamber of Commerce and the South Carolina Realtors continue to put pressure on the legislature to repeal or replace the current property tax laws.
 They believe that current law makes South Carolina less appealing for commercial businesses as well as for those looking to invest in real estate.
 In addition, many school districts have been fighting the laws, as they believe that Act 388 has exacerbated the already difficult state budget situation.
 Although some lawmakers in South Carolina theoretically support the repeal of the law, since Act 388 reduced many homeowners' tax bills by more than 50 percent, raising them back to their original levels is likely not a viable political reality.
+A 2020 study by the Lincoln Institute of Land Policy found that South Carolina's complex and unconventional policies have led to a system that is unfair and inefficient, shifting the burden of the tax disproportionately onto businesses and renters (SC Chamber Foundation, SC Realtors, and Lincoln Institute of Land Policy 2020).

 In 2017, the legislature passed a manufacturing property tax break as part of an infrastructure funding bill that increased the state's second-lowest-in-the-nation gas tax, the first increase in 30 years, and replaced the motor vehicle sales tax with an "infrastructure maintenance fee" based on a vehicle's purchase price.
-The manufacturing tax incentive exempts 19.05 percent of the value of qualifying property but the tax break does not apply to manufacturers with FILOT agreements.
+The manufacturing tax incentive exempts 19.05 percent of the value of qualifying property, but the tax break does not apply to manufacturers with FILOT agreements.
 The state will use gas tax revenue to reimburse counties for the associated tax loss, estimated at \$48.6 million (Helline 2017; Jenkins 2017).